What Do We Mean When We Talk About Data Storytelling?: Methods Overview

 \subsubsection{Affinity Map Analysis}

-After theme analysis, we noticed that definitions might have different focuses on themes.
-For instance, some definitions did not include the \textbf{How} theme.
-Thus, we applied the affinity map to classify these definitions to understand the approach they used to define data storytelling at a higher level.
-Specifically, we randomly selected 50 definitions and had a three-hour meeting where we iteratively grouped data items that took similar definition approaches on the Figma whiteboard.
-Definitions from the same group highlighted the same types of subjects, such as the goals and techniques of data storytelling.
-The classification ended when everyone looked through the definitions in each group without proposing any changes.
-After that, we discussed the proper names and definitions of each group.
-We concluded with six definition types and labeled the types of the rest of the definitions.
+Affinity map analysis was applied to both classify the forms of data stories and the conceptualizations.
+For conceptualizations, we randomly selected 50 conceptualizations and had a group discussion where we iteratively grouped data items that took similar conceptualization approaches on the Figma whiteboard.
+Conceptualizations from the same group highlighted the same types of subjects, such as the goals and techniques of data storytelling.
+The classification ended when everyone looked through the conceptualizations in each group without proposing any changes.
+After that, we discussed the proper names and conceptualizations of each group.
+We concluded with six conceptualization types and labeled the types of the rest of the conceptualizations.
+Data story forms were coded for every publication in the corpus.
+In the beginning, all coders independently coded the same set of 15 publications and applied the taxonomy of narrative visualizations from Segel and Heer~\cite{a1segel2010narrative}.
+However, new forms were found beyond the taxonomy.
+Thus, we included forms from other taxonomies~\cite{chen2023does, lan2023affective} as potential codes, and applied an open coding approach: the coders divided the remaining publications and labeled the forms either by selecting proper codes from past taxonomies or labeling freely.
+For example, we labeled forms like ``sketch infographics,'' ``AR,'' and ``light show.''
+27 different codes were generated.
+The codes were later grouped and merged into 12 types of forms using the affinity map approach.